zunman/100_days_of_ML_code/README.md

 ## Day 17

 "Chapter 4 - focus your audience's attention" talked about memory, preattentive attributes signal where to look, preattentive attributes in text, preattentive attributes in graphs and position on page.

+## Day 18

+"Chapter 5 - think like a designer" talks about affordances (highlight important stuff, eliminate distractions, create clear visual hierarchy of information), Accessibility (Don't overcomplicate, text is your friend), Aesthetics and Acceptance.